apache/flink/docs/content/docs/dev/table/sqlClient.md

 -- Define user-defined functions here.

-CREATE FUNCTION foo.bar.AggregateUDF AS myUDF;
+CREATE FUNCTION myUDF AS 'foo.bar.AggregateUDF';

 -- Properties that change the fundamental execution behavior of a table program.